Read This First

 Prompt 1: One rather dishonorable tactic in public discourse is moving from a term your interlocutor has employed to a nominal synonym with an entirely different connotation.
 Present five cases from history in which this tactic was used.

-The anchors here are One rather dishonorable tactic in public discourse is moving from a, This tactic seems to be especially problematic when close-synonyms, and Cultivate Critical Thinking.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep One rather dishonorable tactic in public discourse is moving from a, This tactic seems to be especially problematic when close-synonyms, and Cultivate Critical Thinking in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-This first move lays down the vocabulary and stakes for Connotative Equivocation.
-It gives the reader something firm enough about the opening question that the next prompt can press young man without making the discussion restart.
+The first move should give the reader a firm grip on the opening question.
+That lets the next prompt press young man without making the whole discussion start over.

 “Freedom fighters” vs. “Terrorists”